 Restocking is a process through which stock is refreshed in the warehouse as it is being used.
 The most effective restocking process are those where new stock is brought into the warehouse just as the old inventory is used, or in other words just in time.
-Order point is a stock replenishment methodology which is based on average consumption of stock.
+The order point is a stock replenishment methodology which is based on average consumption of stock.
 There are also several other methodologies for stock replenishment.

 There are several other inventory management techniques as well.
 The key point for all these systems is to ensure that inventory is available when you need it.
-If these forecasting systems fail, and the company does not have stock when they need it, it can be costly to the business in lost sales etc. Inventory management or ERP systems offer a wide variety of tools to proactively manage the stock position throughout the entire supply chain process.
+If these forecasting systems fail, and the company does not have stock when they need it, it can be costly to the business in lost sales, etc. Inventory management or ERP systems offer a wide variety of tools to proactively manage the stock position throughout the entire supply chain process.

 It is impossible to predict future demand because demand varies from week to week or even day to day basis, therefore no replenishment approach is considered perfect.
 One technique largely used by companies is Safety Stock, meaning carrying little extra stock.
 While carrying safety stock it reduces stock out risks but increases your inventory investment.
-Shrinking factor, yield allowance, padded lead times are other safety measures and same hold true for them also.
-The all add inventory.
+Shrinking factor, yield allowance, padded lead times are other safety measures and the same hold true for them also.
+They all add to inventory.